Strategic sourcing means different things to different people.

 4. Supplier relationship management

-By conducting regular supplier performance reviews, sharing insights and best practices, and jointly addressing challenges, organizations can build long-term, mutually beneficial relationships that drive value beyond mere cost savings.
+Regular supplier performance reviews help, and so does sharing insights and best practices.
+Jointly addressing challenges builds long-term, mutually beneficial relationships that drive value beyond cost savings.

 Example of strategic sourcing principles